 Stress Behaviour versus Misbehaviour

 Melanie and I ended our podcast discussing Dr. Stuart Shanker’s Self-Reg method that she is certified in.
 Self-Reg is based on the first functional emotional developmental capacity of the DIR model, Self Regulation and Shared Attention.
 It identifies that what people often categorize as misbehaviour can actually be stress behaviour.
 That is, if a child acts out it might be because there is too much noise or light in the room and their sensory system cannot handle it.
 It’s another part of Melanie’s training that helps her support her clients and their families.

-Note: Stuart Shanker, D Phil (Oxon), is the Founder and Chief Executive Officer of The MEHRIT Centre and a Distinguished Research Professor Emeritus of Philosophy and Psychology at York University and the CEO of the MEHRIT Centre, Ltd. He is not affiliated with Trent University, as mentioned in the podcast, is only as the Founder and Science Director of the Self Regulation Institute.
+Note: Stuart Shanker, D Phil (Oxon), is the Founder and Chief Executive Officer of The MEHRIT Centre and a Distinguished Research Professor Emeritus of Philosophy and Psychology at York University and the CEO of the MEHRIT Centre, Ltd. His affiliation with Trent University, as mentioned in the podcast, is only as the Founder and Science Director of the Self Regulation Institute.

 I hope you enjoyed our discussion today and will share it on Facebook or Twitter.
 Please share any comments or related experiences you have in our Comments section below!